 Is Peanut Oil Allergenic?

-The fact is that highly refined peanut oil is different from peanuts, peanut butter, and peanut flour when it comes to allergy.
-This is because highly refined peanut oil undergoes a process, in which it is purified, refined, bleached, and deodorized.
 When highly refined, the proteins in the oil that can cause allergic reaction are removed.
 The vast majority of peanut oil used in foodservice and by consumers in the U.S. is processed and is considered highly refined.
-Gourmet peanut oil (unrefined) does contain peanut protein and is not considered safe for those with peanut allergies.
+The FDA exception for highly refined oils is as follows:

 The FDA Food Allergen Labeling and Consumer Protection Act of 2004 and the Federal Food, Drug, and Cosmetic Act (FFDCA) indicate that highly refined oils are not major food allergens.